pingappduniya-oss/Ping-App-Complete-Use-Case-Flows-Technical-Deep-Dive-/CompleteUseCaseFlows.md

     Note over UA: Deletion is local only.
 ```

-### 2.5 User B Denies Chat Deletion
+### 2.5 User A Requests 'Delete for Everyone' (Revoke)
-**Simple explanation:** If you try to delete a message for everyone, the other person's app receives a request.
-If they choose to deny it, the message stays on their phone.
+**Simple explanation:** If you try to delete a message for everyone, your app sends a "Revoke" request to the other person.
+If their app is configured to allow it, the message is removed.
+If they choose to deny it (or have an app version that prevents it), the message stays on their phone.

 ```mermaid
 sequenceDiagram